Wednesday, January 20, 2021

 Once you have a better understanding of their gestalt processing of language (did you check out those resources yet??), you can see why hyperlexic kids might also struggle with auditory processing.
 Especially when you factor in the issues that many of them have with comprehension and WH questions as well.
 No wonder it's so tricky to process spoken language for them!

-You've probably noticed these auditory processing issues in your hyperlexic child before.
-You ask them a question and they either don't respond or they give an automatic response of "Huh?" or "I don't know."
+Perhaps you ask them a question and they either don't respond or they give an automatic response of "Huh?" or "I don't know."
 They might give this default response even when it is a question they clearly know the answer to.
+Or they might say these phrases and then answer correctly afterwards.

 As Adkins et al. mention in Hyperlexia: Therapy that Works Manual, "Many children with hyperlexia have difficulty processing what people say to them."